reportportal/client-java/README.md

 ### JVM arguments

-Report Portal client does not necessarily need properties file to be configured.
+ReportPortal client does not necessarily need properties file to be configured.
 One of the option is to use JVM arguments which have the highest priority among configuration ways.
 To use them you need to specify them in command line after Java executable using `-D` flag.
 Example: